-In the lifted position the squeegee can swing to allow passage through tight spaces.
+Swing aside the squeegee in lifted-out condition to allow passage through narrow clearances.
 This can be done by foot or by hand by swinging the squeegee to the left in the area of the deflector bail / deflector roller until the locking pin (Fig. 6/3) catches.
-In order to release locking of the squeegee, actuate the hand lever (Fig. 5/3) of the squeegee lift lever (lowering).
+In order to release locking of the squeegee, actuate the hand lever (Fig. 5/3) of the squeegee lift-out (lowering).

-Fig. 6 1 Dirt hopper guiding rail 2 Lever for cylindrical brush seating 3 Locking pin
+1 Dirt hopper guiding rail

+- 2 Lever for cylindrical brush seating - 3 locking pin